Q1. Can I access my healthcare records?

 For more information visit the Appointments page.

-For more information visit the Language Support page.
+For more information visit the Support Us page

 The Department of Health issues instructions regarding Overseas Patients (i.e. someone not ordinarily resident in the UK) and eligibility for treatment.
 Trust policy follows these instructions.